-Grease patties provide minerals for your bees and may help reduce the number of Varroa mites in the hive.
-If you cannot find a source of mineral salt—or you don't want to buy a 50-pound sack of it—go to your local pet store and buy a "bunny wheel."
-A bunny wheel is nothing more than a mineral salt lick for rabbits and the bees don't object to this addition of rabbit food to their diet.
+Grease patties provide minerals for your bees and may help reduce the number of Varroa mites in the hive, although this is questionable.
+If you cannot find a source of mineral salt—or you don’t want to buy a 50-pound sack of it—go to your local pet store and buy a “bunny wheel.”
+A bunny wheel is nothing more than a mineral salt lick for rabbits and the bees don’t object to this addition of rabbit food to their diet.

 Large doses of wintergreen oil (methyl salicylate) can be toxic to humans.
 Since it can be absorbed through the skin, protective gloves are a good idea.